Punctured intervals tile $\mathbb Z^3$: Introduction

 \section{Introduction}

 Given $n$, let $T$ be a tile in $\zz^n$, i.e.~a finite subset of $\zz^n$.
-Recently, confirming a conjecture of Chalcraft that was posed on MathOverflow, Gruslys, Leader and Tan~\cite{GLT} showed that $T$ tiles $\zz^d$ for some $d$.
+The cardinality of $T$, $\lvert T \rvert$, is the size of $T$, i.e. the number of elements of the subset.
+Confirming a conjecture of Chalcraft that was posed on MathOverflow, Gruslys, Leader and Tan~\cite{GLT} showed that $T$ tiles $\zz^d$ for some $d$.
 This is an existence result and they wondered about better bounds in terms of the dimension $n$ and the size $\lvert T \rvert.$ They conjectured the following for the case $n=1$.

 \begin{conj}[Gruslys, Leader, Tan~\cite{GLT}] For any positive integer $t$ there is a number $d$ such that any tile $T$ in $\zz$ with $\lvert T \rvert =t$ tiles $\zz^d$. \end{conj}